 https://mapsofthemind.com/wp-content/uploads/2020/07/leaves-720x480-1.jpg480720John Robertsonhttps://mapsofthemind.com/wp-content/uploads/2020/08/MAPS-MIND-LOGO-29.pngJohn Robertson2020-07-19 01:39:042022-06-20 17:30:43My Approach as a Psychedelic Facilitator

 Tripsitting friends can be complicated.
 When you have a specialist tripsitter or psychedelic guide that you pay for, much like with a therapist, the relationship is clear.
 There will probably be clear agreements in place about how your relationship is and how your interaction will be.

 However, having a friend to tripsit can have the upside of being easier to organise, it already being someone that you trust, and also being a cheaper option.
-I think it can be a good option, but it can be murky, seeing as the relationship already has personal history, and you should proceed with caution if you and a friend are going to go this way.
+Personally I think it can be a good option, but it can be murky.
+The relationship already has personal history, and you should proceed with caution if you and a friend are going to go this way.

 1. Treat it as if its your own trip

 Don’t underestimate your responsibility as a tripsitter, even if its ‘just’ a friend.
 Something I always remind myself before sitting anyone is that I need to be prepared to hold them crying in my arms that day.
 You should be ready for that.